Skip to main content

 For example, private subnet 192.168.0.0/24 and private subnet 10.0.0.0/24 are in the same private network network_1.
 Traffic between devices in these subnets will not be filtered.

-• traffic for public subnets.
-Public addresses from such subnets are assigned directly to devices, and traffic does not pass through the cloud router port.
+• traffic for public subnets and direct public IP addresses.
+Such addresses are assigned directly to devices, and traffic does not pass through the cloud router port.

 How it works